Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpark_python_streamlit/getting_started_with_snowpark_for_python_streamlit.md

 ### What You’ll Build

-- A web-based data application that uses Snowpark for Python and Streamlit
+- A web-based data application that uses Snowpark for Python (public preview) and Streamlit

 ### What You’ll Learn